adamburgess/cloudflare-pages-direct-uploader/readme.md

 Warning: Currently the API routes used are not documented/private.
 This could break at any time.

-If you are using this on a version of Node <18, you must polyfill the global namespace with your own `fetch`, `FormData`, and `File`, e.g. with `undici`.
+If you are using this on a version of Node <18, you must polyfill the global namespace with your own `fetch`, `FormData`, and `Blob`, e.g. with `undici`.

 Usage: